madewithlinux/BSSongCoverImageFix/README.md

 # BSSongCoverImageFix
-beatsaber mod that resizes song cover images to 256x256 and generates mipmaps.
+beatsaber mod that resizes song cover images to 256x256 and generates mipmaps. no configuration, just install the plugin and it should work.

 ## Why?
 * some maps have song cover that are really big (3000x3000 or more!). loading these textures into GPU memory causes the game to stutter (on my system, at least).